golang/website/content/static/doc/mod.md

 paths within the module.

 A module path should describe both what the module does and where to find it.
-Typically, a module path consists of a repository root path, a subdirectory within the repository (usually empty), and a major version suffix (for major version 2 or higher).
+Typically, a module path consists of a repository root path, a directory within the repository (usually empty), and a major version suffix (only for major version 2 or higher).

-* The repository root path is part of a URL that corresponds to a version control repository.
-For example, `golang.org/x/net`.
-See [Custom import paths](#custom-import-paths) for details on how paths are resolved to repositories.
+* The <dfn>repository root path</dfn> is the portion of the module path that corresponds to the root directory of the version control repository where the module is developed.
+Most modules are defined in their repository's root directory, so this is usually the entire path.
+For example, `golang.org/x/net` is the repository root path for the module of the same name.
+See [Finding a repository for a module path](#vcs-find) for information on how the `go` command locates a repository using HTTP requests derived from a module path.
-* If the module is in a subdirectory of the version control repository, the subdirectory should be part of the module path (but not the repository root path).
-For example, the module `golang.org/x/tools/gopls` is in the `/gopls` subdirectory of the repository `golang.org/x/tools`.
+* If the module is not defined in the repository's root directory, the
+  <dfn>module subdirectory</dfn> is the part of the module path that names the
+  directory, not including the major version suffix.
+This also serves as a prefix for semantic version tags.
+For example, the module `golang.org/x/tools/gopls` is in the `gopls` subdirectory of the repository with root path `golang.org/x/tools`, so it has the module subdirectory `gopls`.
+See [Mapping versions to commits](#vcs-version) and [Module directories within a repository](#vcs-dir).
-* If the module is released at major version 2 or higher, the module path must end with a [major version suffix](#major-version-suffixes) like `/v2`.
+* If the module is released at major version 2 or higher, the module path must end with a [*major version suffix*](#major-version-suffixes) like `/v2`.
 This may or may not be part of the subdirectory name.
 For example, the module with path `golang.org/x/repo/sub/v2` could be in the `/sub` or `/sub/v2` subdirectory of the repository `golang.org/x/repo`.